hardisgroupcom/vagrant-elk-reflex/README.md

 It is strongly recommended to use a dedicated server to install the monitoring tool.
 And to not install it on a server where a Reflex instance is running.

-Hardware virtualization has to be enabled on the server processor.
+Hardware virtualization feature has to be enabled on the server processor.

 The disk space usage depends on the number of Reflex server connected, the trace quantity sent and the retention duration configured.
-It is recommended to start with 50 GB.
+It is recommended to start with at least 50 GB.

 ### Software